 Scott knows the importance of effort and dedication.
 He began his working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
 Since then, he's worked as a mechanic, dock worker, draftsman and a licensed insurance agent.
 He is a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.

 To further his education, Scott put himself through college while working a full-time job.
 He graduated from the Pennsylvania State University in 1991 where he earned a Bachelor of Science degree in Business Administration Management.
-In 1993, Scott started his own mechanical contracting firm, Hydrotech Mechanical Services, Inc. The Dillsburg-based business provides contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specializes in large meter calibration.
+In 1993, Scott started his own mechanical contracting firm, Hydrotech Mechanical Services, Inc. The Dillsburg-based business provided contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specialized in large meter calibration.

 Scott’s service to his community has included serving as the chairman of the Carroll Township Planning Commission, and as a member of the township Source Water Protection Committee.
 He was chairman of the Dillsburg Area Wellhead Protection Advisory Committee and he served on the Dillsburg Revitalization Committee.
 He remains active in the Jaycees and held the office of regional director for the state organization.
 He also is a member of Dillsburg Legion Post #26, Dillsburg VFW Post #6771, and is a Lions Club International Member.